pytorch/tutorials/intermediate_source/FSDP_tutorial.rst

         cpu_offload=CPUOffload(offload_params=True))

-Compare it with DDP, if in 2.4 we just normally wrap the model in ddp, saving the changes in “DDP_mnist.py”.
+Compare it with DDP, if in 2.4 we just normally wrap the model in DPP, saving the changes in “DDP_mnist.py”.

 .. code-block:: python